jmk0/rome/cad/stl/ptfe_tube_inline_filament_sensor/README.md

 A simple but highly reliable filament sensor

 ## Printing
-- the part is already oriented to print it
+- the part is already oriented correctly
 - print with 0.1mm layer height
 - put the magnet via print in place in its pocket